pachyderm/docs/content/2.5.x/reference/helm-values/global.md

 label: required
 ---

+The Global section configures the connection to the PostgreSQL database.
+By default, it uses the included Postgres service.

 ## Values

 The following section contains a series of tabs for commonly used configurations for this section of your values.yml Helm chart.